It’s critical to pay attention to every hand dealt at the table, even after folding 72o from under the gun.

 And showdowns are where you learn the most about each player.

-If you watched the action of the poker hand from the start through showdown, you can replay the hand in your mind and learn a lot about how a player thinks.
+If you watched poker hands from the start through showdown, you can replay the hand in your mind and learn a lot about how a player thinks.

 What a wealth of information for those paying attention!